textileio/papers/di2f/index.md

 # Introduction

 A major promise of the decentralized web is putting ownership back into the hands of users by shifting publishing, discovery, and services from a few core providers, onto the "edge" and into the hands of users/creators.
-True networks of untrusted peers that can coordinate [@barabas2017defending] to provide important peer-to-peer (p2p) infrastructure and services.
+True networks of un-trusted peers that can coordinate [@barabas2017defending] to provide important peer-to-peer (p2p) infrastructure and services.

 Core components of the decentralized (or distributed) web, such as storage, have received a great deal of attention, including projects such as the Interplanetary File System (IPFS) [@benetIPFSContentAddressed2014], Filecoin [@protocollabsFilecoinDecentralizedStorage2017], Sia [@vorick2014sia], and Storj [@Wilkinson14storja].
 These projects are demonstrating that distributed, (incentivized) storage is possible, and even profitable.
 However, _services_ such as those traditionally found in centralized systems via open (or closed) application programing interfaces (APIs) are less common in p2p systems.